-The Division of Business offers a Bachelor of Science (BS) degree in business administration with concentrations in the following areas: accounting, financial economics, computer information systems, international business, management and marketing, and health care management.
+The Division of Business offers a Bachelor of Science (BS) degree in business administration with concentrations in the following areas: accounting, business analytics, financial economics, computer information systems, international business, management and marketing, health care management, supply chain management and sports management.
 The lower- and upper-division business requirements impart to all students a broad-based principles-level exposure to each of the functional areas, after which each student selects one area as a concentration for more in-depth study.
 The faculty believes that the business sector of American society is a vital set of institutions and that, consistent with the Jesuit ideals of the College, our students should be prepared to make a positive contribution to these institutions and to society in general.
 Accordingly, business concentrations aim to impart knowledge in accordance with liberal arts ideals and to communicate to students' appropriate principles of ethical professional and social behavior.